-activities directly enable other activities to make a substantial contribution to an environmental objective.
+What is the minimum share of investments in transitional and enabling activities enable activities to make a substantial contribution to an environmental objective.

-activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas levels emission corresponding to best the performance.

-sustainable investments with environmental an objective that do not take into account the criteria for environmentally sustainable economic activities under the EU-Taxonomy.
+activities for which low-carbon alternatives are not yet available and among others have greenhouse emission corresponding sustainable investments with environmental an objective that do not take into account the criteria for environmentally sustainable economic activities under the EU-Taxonomy.